andrelandgraf/andrelandgraf/contents/articles/2022-05-29_how-to-integrate-markdown-content-with-syntax-highlighting-in-remix.md

 Markdown is amazing.
 It's a powerful tool for writing and publishing content.
 In fact, the text you are reading right now is stored in a Markdown file.
 There are different ways of integrating Markdown into your Remix application, and not all of them are straightforward.
 In this blog post, I want to show you how my own Markdown setup works.
 Let's start by going over different options of integrating Markdown in Remix.

+## Off-the-shelf solution

+[Remix Stacks](https://remix.run/docs/en/v1/pages/stacks) can be used to generate Remix projects quickly and easily based on official and community-created templates.
+One of those templates is the [Speed Metal Stack](https://github.com/Girish21/speed-metal-stack) by [Girish](https://twitter.com/girishk21).
+It's a blog starter template that includes a lot of useful features for writing and publishing content.
+If you are looking for an out-of-the-box solution, then this is the stack for you!

 ## MDX route modules

 The easiest way of integrating Markdown into Remix is probably to use [MDX route modules](https://remix.run/docs/en/v1/guides/mdx) directly in the `app/routes` directory.
 Remix will compile those files for you, and you can even add frontmatter for meta and headers properties - more about frontmatter later.